bnossum/midgetv/README.md

 test specific instructions in midgetv is [here](work/sw/first), and code to do the riscv compliance test suite is [here](work/sw/second).

+### How to compile
+A first time user need some instructions on how/what to compile.
+Presently this is not written, but a very short introduction is [here](doc/README.md).

 ### Semantic Versioning API specification
 1. Signal interface to module [`m_midgetv_core`](work/code/m_midgetv_core.v) is part of the API.